 My standard tool for aquarium glass cleaning has been our trusty Mag-Float.
 It has performed well over the years and still has a place in our tank; however, I’ve been looking for something better suited as a tool to overcome some shortcomings of the Mag-Float.
 The best solution I have found is the MuFan Aquarium Algae Scraper.

-This is a relatively inexpensive tool that is basically a razor blade holder, but it is made specifically for aquarium use.
-Despite the low cost, I’m finding the quality to be very good.
+This relatively inexpensive tool is basically a razor blade holder, but it is made specifically for aquarium use.
+Despite the low cost, I find the quality very good.

 Blade Algae Scrapers in General

-Since transitioning to a high-tech planted aquarium (with CO2), I’ve been able to keep the algae under control.
+Since transitioning to a high-tech planted aquarium (with CO2), I’ve kept the algae under control.
 Kind-of.
-The plants grow fast enough where they don’t collect much algae.
-I get some growth on the rocks, which I don’t mind very much.
+The plants grow fast enough that they don’t collect much algae.
+I get some growth on the rocks, which I don’t mind.
 The problem cosmetically is the growth on the glass.
-I’m not sure if it is green spot algae (GSA) or green dust algae (probably GSA) but the glass gets covered in it over the week between water changes.
+I’m unsure if it is green spot algae (GSA) or green dust algae (probably GSA), but the glass gets covered over the week between water changes.

 The problem with the Mag-Float is twofold.
-First, the velcro (rough side) abrasive that they utilize to remove algae is not all that strong.
+First, the velcro (rough side) abrasive they utilize to remove algae is not all that strong.
 It takes many passes to remove the algae, especially if I have let it go for an extended period between cleanings.
-Second, the half of the Mag-Float that goes in the water has significant depth (around 1″) that keeps it from being able to navigate and clean around some plants/rocks that are close to the glass.
+Second, the half of the Mag-Float that goes in the water has significant depth (around 1″) that keeps it from navigating and cleaning around some plants/rocks that are close to the glass.
 Cleaning the glass just below the substrate line is impossible with the Mag-Float.

-As long as you keep the blade edge in contact with the glass (and don’t tip it so it is only contacting at a point end) it won’t cause scratches.
-There is a strong preface here that any razor blade scraper is only suitable on glass and should not be used on acrylic aquariums!
+As long as you keep the blade edge in contact with the glass (and don’t tip it so it only contacts at a pointed end), it won’t cause scratches.
+There is a strong preface here that any razor blade scraper is only suitable for glass and should not be used on acrylic aquariums!

-Once I understood that a straight razor blade is a great option for getting algae off the glass, I started looking for a suitable tool to use on our tank.
+Once I understood that a straight razor blade is an excellent option for getting algae off the glass, I started looking for a suitable tool for our tank.

 MuFan Aquarium Algae Blade Scraper:

-I went through a few other scraper options (I will discuss below) before I found this tool.
+Before I found this tool, I went through a few other scraper options (I will discuss below).
 It is made specifically for aquariums.
 Some features and dimensions:

-- Made entirely of Stainless Steel: Very important as it will resist rust.
-If you are dealing with freshwater then it should never rust.
-Can’t be as confident for marine (salt water).
+- Made entirely of Stainless Steel: This is very important as it will resist rust.
+If you are dealing with freshwater, then it should never rust.
+I can’t be as confident about marine (salt water).

-- Uses double-edge safety type razor blades: These blades are not available readily at hardware stores, but are available where you get razor blades for use in old time shaving handles.
+- Uses double-edge safety-type razor blades: These blades are not readily available at hardware stores but are available where you can get razor blades for use in old-time shaving handles.
 The scraper comes with one blade in the box.